zeruhur/gist/GIST!.v.2.0.md

 ### Example

 > Let's say our character, Max, is caught in a bar fight.
-Max is a skilled boxer and has a Body score of 5, Agility score of 4, and a Boxing skill of 3.
+Max is a skilled boxer and has a Shape score of 5, Agility score of 4, and a Boxing skill of 3.

 > As the fight begins, Max and his opponent both roll for initiative.
 Max rolls 8 (2d6 + Agility modifier) while his opponent rolls 10 (2d6 + Agility modifier).
 The opponent acts first and decides to attack Max.
 The Referee determines that Max can try to dodge the attack using his Boxing skill.
 Max rolls a 10 (2d6 + Boxing skill modifier) while his opponent rolls a 7 (2d6 + relevant modifiers).
 Max succeeds in dodging the attack.

 > On Max's turn, he decides to attack his opponent with a punch.
 The Referee determines that Max can add his Boxing skill modifier to his roll.
 Max rolls a 9 (2d6 + Boxing skill modifier) while his opponent rolls a 5 (2d6 + relevant modifiers).
 Max hits his opponent and the difference between the rolls (4) is applied as damage to the opponent's Hit Points.
 If the opponent's armor score is 1, then the damage is reduced by 1.
 If the opponent's HPs drop to 0, Max can choose the opponent's final fate.

 > After the round ends, if Max's HPs are higher than 0, they are immediately restored.
 If his HPs are equal to 0, he needs immediate medical treatment.
-If medical treatment is not feasible, Max makes a Body Check against 8+.
+If medical treatment is not feasible, Max makes a Shape Check against 8+.
 On success, his HPs are restored by half the total.
 On failure, Max must retire from the action.

 ## Advancement